ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 There are also two options here:

 #### **1. Automatic restore with back-up **
-Since no Linux knowledge is required here, and the whole thing via the Iobroker web interface, the variant of the automatic restore is first carried out using [Backitup](https://github.com/simatec/ioBroker.backitup/blob/master/README.md).
+Since no Linux knowledge is required here, and the whole thing via the web interface of Iobroker, the variant of the automatic restore is first carried out using [Backitup](https://github.com/simatec/ioBroker.backitup/blob/master/README.md).

 To do this, the adapter Backitup must be installed.
 This is done via the "Adapter" tab.
 Search for backup there and install an instance using the (+).